Celebrating Eleven Years Online...!

 Running Rigging & Deck Hardware

-Winches are by Maxwell or equal.
+All running rigging lines are pre stretched braided Dacron line.
+Blocks are by Harken or equal.
+Halyards terminate on belaying rails at the base of each mast.
+Sheets are led to the cockpit area.
 There are two halyard winches per mast, one on each side at a convenient height.
-There are three sheet winches per side per side to handle the jib and stays’ls.
+There are three sheet winches per side per side to handle the jib and stays'ls.
 Sheet winches are located in the cockpit area.
 For the boom sheets, there are Harken or equal roller bearing travelers, arranged to be at the full available width.
 Sheets are located within the outer 20 percent of the booms.
 There is a downhaul at the gooseneck of each boom.
 Reefing gear is provided for two reefs in each of the sails attached to the masts.
-Mast hardware is by Harken, and includes Harken roller bearing luff track and cars, Harken gooseneck, Harken roller furling gear for the jib, and Harken boom hardware.
+Mast hardware includes Harken roller bearing luff track and cars, Harken gooseneck, Harken roller furling gear for the jib, and Harken boom hardware.

 Sails

 The Foresail, Mainsail, and Mizzen are fully battened.
 They have a large roach and are loose footed.
 Headboards are provided, as drawn.
 Sail cloth is stabilized Dacron or better.
 Battens are solid round or rectangular GRP extrusions, sized to suit the loads.
 Battens are attached at the forward end to Harken cars designed for the batten loads.
 The Fore, Main and Mizzen each have two reefs.
+The jib is roller furling.
+A storm jib is provided.
+A genoa or cruising spinnaker may be provided (to be decided).
+A pair of light weather stays'ls will be flown from the Main and Mizzen mastheads, set flying and attached at the deck to weather of the next forward mast.

 NC Cutting